NguyenQuocAnDev27/sharebook-social-app/README.md

 - Posts: Share content, videos, images with your friends.
 - Likes, Comments, Download & Share: Engage with your friends' posts.
 - Real-time Updates: Stay up to date with the latest posts, comments, and notifications.
+- Whenever someone comments on your post, you will instantly receive a notification on your device, ensuring you never miss any interactions.

 ## 🛠️ Technologies Used
 - React Native